top of page

 Establish Communication Protocols

-In our effort to foster productive teamwork, I actively engaged with our product managers (PMs) to define comprehensive communication protocols that resonate with everyone.
+In an effort to foster productive teamwork, I actively engaged with our product managers (PMs) to define comprehensive communication protocols that resonated with everyone.
 These protocols encompassed the frequency of interactions, the choice of communication mediums, and expected response times.
-By implementing these protocols from the outset, we ensured that all stakeholders, including PMs, designers, and team leads, were on the same page, consistently.
+By implementing these protocols from the outset, I ensured that all stakeholders, PMs, designers, and team leads, were on the same page, consistently.

 Schedule Regular Check-ins